gianlucabia/pkmn_app/README.md

 docker-compose up
 ```

-When you're done just stop it.
+Here we go: you have youre Pokèmon App ready on http://localhost:8080/ .When you're done just stop it.

 ```sh
 docker-compose down